python/cpython/Doc/c-api/init.rst

    This function is not available when thread support is disabled at compile time.

-.. cfunction:: int PyEval_ThreadsInitialized()
+.. c:function:: int PyEval_ThreadsInitialized()

-   Returns a non-zero value if :cfunc:`PyEval_InitThreads` has been called.
+   Returns a non-zero value if :c:func:`PyEval_InitThreads` has been called.
 This function can be called without holding the GIL, and therefore can be used to avoid calls to the locking API when running single-threaded.
 This function is not available when thread support is disabled at compile time.

-.. cfunction:: void PyEval_AcquireLock()
+.. c:function:: void PyEval_AcquireLock()

    Acquire the global interpreter lock.
 The lock must have been created earlier.
    If this thread already has the lock, a deadlock ensues.
 This function is not available when thread support is disabled at compile time.

-.. cfunction:: void PyEval_ReleaseLock()
+.. c:function:: void PyEval_ReleaseLock()

    Release the global interpreter lock.
 The lock must have been created earlier.
    This function is not available when thread support is disabled at compile time.

-.. cfunction:: void PyEval_AcquireThread(PyThreadState *tstate)
+.. c:function:: void PyEval_AcquireThread(PyThreadState *tstate)

    Acquire the global interpreter lock and set the current thread state to *tstate*, which should not be *NULL*.
 The lock must have been created earlier.